twilio/stashboard/docs/restapi.rst

 POST
 ++++++

-Creates a new service list (or updates an existing service list) and returns the new service list object.
+Creates a new service list and returns the new service list object.

 ==============   ===============
 Param            Description